 The Red Room is an intimate and opulent space often used as a small dining room, it looks out onto the Granville garden and what is arguably the largest rhododendron in Europe.
 The elegant State Dining Room continues to be the main dining room at the Castle since it was first built in 1788 and has been the scene of many feasts and banquets.

 You’ll also visit the glamorous Throne Room; the ceremonial heart of the Castle as well as the relaxing State Drawing Room and Lady Grey’s Study, used by the royal family for private entertaining.

-Castle tours are currently unavailable and will resume from 1 July 2018.
+Castle tours will resume from 1 July 2018.

-Garden access is currently unavailable and will resume from 1 July 2018.
+Garden access will resume from 1 July 2018.